-Chapter 21.
+Chapter 23.
 Clustering and High Availability

-21.1.
+23.1.
 About Clustering

-PaperCut NG is designed to scale to 60,000+ users.
+PaperCut NG is designed to scale to networks over 50,000 users (largest deployments are running over 300,000 users).
 To ensure reliability on networks of this size, network architects may adopt strategies including:

-- · Load balancing spreading tasks across multiple servers. - Clustering building in redundancy by implementing a failover strategy.
+- Load balancing spreading tasks across multiple servers. - Clustering building in redundancy by implementing a failover strategy.